HURLEY’S HAS BEEN A FAMILY-OWNED BUSINESS SINCE 1955...

 WIGAN GRAND ARCADE AND BEYOND

 Things had been going extremely well for the business, and the family were looking to the future; expanding throughout the North West and investing in more retail opportunities.
 It was at this point that the financial crisis happened, and they almost lost everything.
 The business had banked with the Royal Bank of Scotland for over 50 years, creating a strong relationship that was cemented further when RBS presented them with a Silver Friendship cup at the Hurley’s 50th Celebration party.
 The family put forward a business proposition to the bank to fund the new store in Liverpool City Centre.
 The loan was agreed and so the business began development.
 It was right in the middle of this when the banking financial crash happened in 2008.
 RBS then refused to provide the money they had promised, and this last-minute decision on their part was catastrophic for the entire Hurley’s team.
 RBS’s unfair refusal destroyed the business that the whole family had spent their lives building up, they almost lost everything; including a number of stores throughout the North West.
 While the family could not rely on the banks; they could rely on their loved ones, as family and friends all chipped in to save the business.
-Due to this team effort, the family were able to save and rebuild the business slowly but surely; focusing on their Wigan and Bolton stores, which still stand to this day.
+Due to this team effort, the family were able to save and rebuild the business slowly but surely; focusing on their flagship Bolton store, alongside development of their online store.

 THE 2010'S AND BEYOND...